Modafinil Viatris (Modafinil)

 Seek immediate medical attention if you experience:

-- Fever, shortness of breath, leg swelling, yellowing of skin or eyes, dark urine
+- fever, shortness of breath, swelling of legs, yellowing of skin or eyes

 Important Warnings